LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

         {
             lock (sync)
             {
-                // Maybe the FileSystemWatcher can report multiple errors, but
+                // The FileSystemWatcher might report multiple errors, but
                 // we're only allowed to report one to IObservable<T>. if (onErrorAlreadyCalled)
                 {